Arapaho

 - Art Music And Expression

-- Arapaho art includes beadwork, quillwork, and painting, often featuring symbolic motifs.
-Music and dance are integral, with traditional songs and dances performed at ceremonies and gatherings.
+- Arapaho art includes beadwork, quillwork, and painting, while music often features traditional songs and drumming.

 - Cultural Symbols Motifs